-The Ignore Winkey speed pot and PC generates sends CW Space on startup apply only to their respective CW keyer settings, WinKey and PC generates.
+The Ignore Winkey speed pot, All mode PTT on Winkey, and PC generates sends CW Space on startup apply only to their respective CW keyer settings, WinKey and PC generates.

 If you're looking how to set the way WriteLog controls the RTS line on the Winkey, its moved to the screen.